wf-id/ncidsociety/content/leadership/index.md

 <img src="/images/weinrib.jpg">

 David Weinrib, MD, serves as the president of the North Carolina Infectious Diseases Society.
-He is currently a practicing physician at Atrium Health - Carolinas Medical Center (Charlotte).
+He is currently a practicing physician at Atrium Health - Carolinas Medical Center (Charlotte) and a Clinical Professor at the Wake Forest University School of Medicine.

 </div>